ferborva/strongloop-prep-work/step-2/README.md

 ###### Test anything

+Not really anything.
+Very very very basic intro to using assert and *tape* module to organize test a little bit better.

 - **Log it out**: log out a module function 'test'-ish result
 - **Tell me what is wrong**: use *assert* module for basic 'equal'/'ok' check
 - **Tape it together**: use *tape* module to create small blocks of organized test assertions